 Shuttle Info Regarding Animals + Strollers / Shopping Carts:

 Everett Transit allows animals on the bus.
+Please be courteous and do not allow your animals to disturb other customers.
 Pets must be kept on your lap or on the floor of the bus; animals may not occupy a customer seat.

 Dogs must be on a leash and have a muzzle that covers the mouth and is secured behind the head.
 Owners must control their animals at all times and clean up after them.